Kevin3727/kg-key-exchange/README.md

-# kg-key-exchange
+# key-exchange module
-key exchange not venerable to middle man attacks
+This key exchange is not venerable to middle man attacks.

+Disclaimer: use at your own discretion.
+This module is at its testing process and may have vulnerabilities.

 ## Server
 #### client authentication